brimdata/zed/docs/data-model/README.md

 Zed however includes first-class errors.
-When combined with the super-structured data model, error values may appear anywhere in the output and operators can propagate or easily wrap errors so complicated, pipelines of analytics operators can be debugged by analyzing the location of errors in the output results.
+When combined with the super-structured data model, error values may appear anywhere in the output and operators can propagate or easily wrap errors so complicated analytics pipelines can be debugged by observing the location of errors in the output results.

 ## 3. The Data Model and Formats